PuiPui32071/Blue_Magpie-Recognizer/README.md

 - To lower the cost of training and achieve maximum accuracy, we use the Pre-Trained **EfficientNetV2_s** from the paper: [EfficientNetV2: Smaller Models and Faster Training](https://arxiv.org/abs/2104.00298), and fine-tune it with our dataset.

 ### Start Training
-- The `pipeline.ipynb` includes all the steps to construct and train our blue magpie recognizer.
+- The `train_model.ipynb` includes all the steps to construct and train our blue magpie recognizer.
 Just run it and have fun.
 - Additionally, you can build your own model and save it in the `models` folder.
 Then, you can import it in the block and train it.
 - During the program's execution, it automatically saves the TensorBoard logs in the `runs` folder, which you can use for better inspection.